Positive association of the oriented percolation cluster in randomly oriented graphs: Introduction

-When there is no possible confusion, we sometimes omit to explicitly distinguish between an event and its indicator variable.
-Thus we say that the events $A_i$, $i \in I$, are positively associated when the random variables $\Indic*{A_i}$ are.
-Similarly, a random subset $R$ of the fixed set $I$ is assimilated to the vector
+We say that the events $A_i$, $i \in I$, are positively associated when the corresponding vector of indicator variables $(\Indic*{A_i})_{i \in I}$ is positively associated.
+Similarly, a random subset $R$ of the fixed set $I$ can be seen as the vector

-so that $R$ is positively associated when the events $\Set{i \in R}$, $i \in I$, are.
-Clearly, this is also equivalent to saying that for any increasing functions $f$ and $g$ from the power set of $I$ to $\R$,
+so that $R$ is said to be positively associated when the events $\Set{i \in R}$, $i \in I$, are.
+This is equivalent to saying that for any increasing functions $f$ and $g$ from the power set of $I$ to $\R$,

 where $f$ being increasing is understood to mean that ${r' \subset r \implies f(r') \leq f(r)}$.